 Our business is impacted by market conditions in the semiconductor industry, which is cyclical by nature and impacted by broad economic factors, such as world-wide gross domestic product and consumer spending.
 The semiconductor industry has experienced significant and sometimes sudden and prolonged downturns in the past.
 For example, the financial crisis and global recession in 2008 and 2009 resulted in a downturn in the semiconductor industry that adversely affected our business and results of operations during those periods.
 The economic recovery since that time has been slow and uneven.
+If the industry or markets we compete in experience slower, or even negative growth, our business and results of operations may be adversely affected.

-Since our business is, and will continue to be, dependent on the requirements of semiconductor companies for outsourced packaging and test services, any downtum in the semiconductor industry or any other industry that uses a significant number of semiconductor devices, such as telecommunications, consumer electronics, or computing, could have a material adverse effect on our business and operating results.
-During downturns we have experienced, among other things, reduced demand, excess capacity and reduced sales.
+Since our business is, and will continue to be, dependent on the requirements of semiconductor companies for outsourced packaging and test services, any downturn in the semiconductor industry or any other industry that uses a significant number of semiconductor devices, such as telecommunications, consumer electronics, or computing, could have a material adverse effect on our business and operating results.
+During downturns, we have experienced, among other things, reduced demand, excess capacity and reduced sales.
 For example, generally soft economic conditions and a lack of compelling new mobile products constrained overall demand during 2015.
-We expect the mobile device market conditions to remain sluggish in the first half of 2016 as customers continue to cautiously manage inventories.
 Macroeconomic uncertainties and a cautious business climate are also expected to constrain the revenue growth in our business.
 It is difficult to predict the timing, strength or duration of any economic slowdown or subsequent economic recovery, which, in turn, makes it more challenging for us to forecast our operating results, make business decisions and identify risks that may affect our business, sources and uses of cash, financial condition and results of operations.
 Additionally, if industry conditions deteriorate, we could suffer significant losses, as we have in the past, which could materially impact our business, liquidity, results of operations, financial condition and cash flows.